angel-of-death/Codeigniter-Google-OAuth-Login/README.md

 Library for Codeigniter to authenticate users through Google OAuth 2.0 and get user profile info

 ##Installation
+1. [Create Google API Credentials] (https://console.developers.google.com/apis/credentials)
-1. Download the files.
+2. Download the files.
-2. Install google apiclient with Composer `composer require google/apiclient`
+3. Install google apiclient with Composer `composer require google/apiclient`
-2. Copy the `google.php` file from the `config` folder and paste it in your application's config folder.
+4. Copy the `google.php` file from the `config` folder and paste it in your application's config folder.
-3. Add your `client id`, `client secret`, `apiKey`(optional) and `redirect uri` in the `google.php` file that you just copied.
+5. Add your `client id`, `client secret`, `apiKey`(optional) and `redirect uri` in the `google.php` file that you just copied.
 If you don't know how to get the client id and client secret, you can read about it [here] (https://developers.google.com/identity/protocols/OAuth2WebServer#creatingcred).
 Redirect uri is where you want the user to be redirected to once he logs in with his google email and password.
+6. Copy the `Google.php` file from the `libraries` folder and paste it in your application's library folder.
-5. That's it.
+7. That's it.

 ##Usage
 Usage is pretty simple.
 The available functions will be enough to log the user in through his google account, get his profile information, logout the user, etc.